TRACKING THE PROMISES:

 Pledge: while no international pledge was made by Canada, the Prime Minister did request his defence minister to provide "mission commanders" for the UN.
 Canada has not yet done so.

 Historical Background: The UN's first chief military observer, BGen Harry Angle in UNMOGIP, and the first Force Commander, MGen E.L.M.
 Burns in UNEF, were Canadians.
 Other Canadians were appointed as UN commanders in the Cold War.
 Canada provided nine commanders of peacekeeping missions in the 1990s but none since.
-Of these, seven were UN force commanders and two were commanders of UN observer missions, as show in the following table:
+Of the nine, seven were UN force commanders and two were commanders of UN observer missions, as show in the following table:

-MGen Clive Milner UNFICYP 1988-1992
+MGen Clive Milner UNFICYP 1988–92

-BGen Lewis MacKenzie ONUCA 1990-1991
+BGen Lewis MacKenzie ONUCA 1990–91

-MGen Armand Roy MINURSO 1991-1992
+MGen Armand Roy MINURSO 1991–92

 MGen Roméo Dalliare UNOMUR/UNAMIR 1993–94